RY3IEZN/ALT_SCHOOL_CLOUD_ASSIGNMENTS/Assignment_UsersGrpsPerm_16Aug23/Solution.md

 :~$ sudo visudo
 ```

-go to the end of file and the following
+go to the end of file and add the following

 ```
 %altschool ALL=(ALL) /bin/cat /etc/*